dstackai/dstack.github.io/docs/gpt-2.md

 sugar-1   MBP-de-Boris.fritz.box  LIVE      now
 ```

-!!! warning "If your runner is not there"
+!!! warning "Runner is not there?"
     If you don't see your runner, this means the runner is offline, and you have to check whether the VM is up or
     that the `dstack-runner` daemon is configured and launched properly.

-## 4. Clone Git repo
+## Step 4: Clone Git repo

 Now, it's time to clone the [Git repository](https://github.com/dstackai/gpt-2) with our project files.